dsfields/spleen-n1ql-node/README.md

         - `require`: an array of RFC 6901 JSON pointer strings that are required to be in a `Filter`'s list of targets (`Filter.prototype.targets`).
 If a required target is missing, an error is thrown.

-      This method returns a string.
+      This method returns an object with the following keys:

+      - `params`: an array of values, where the index of each entry corresponds to its `$#` placeholder in the filter statement.

+      - `value`: a string containing the N1QL filter statement.

 ## Security Considerations